Click image to enlarge

 Rowland Wall rises above.

-View from Washington State Highway 14.
+View from Old Highway 8, just off of Washington State Highway 14.

 |